 - Search algorithm optimization.
 Make head-to-head comparisons of the effectiveness of different versions of your site-search algorithms or even multiple search vendor software solutions.

 - Pricing experiments.
-Test your “free shipping” threshold or offer different price promotions to distinct sets of targeted users; for example, test the impact of changing the threshold to obtain free shipping from $50 to $35.
+A/B test your “free shipping” threshold or offer different price promotions to distinct sets of targeted users; for example, A/B test the impact of changing the threshold to obtain free shipping from $50 to $35.

 - Complete site redesigns.
-Test radical changes to your site experience targeted to specific users.
+A/B test radical changes to your site experience targeted to specific users.

 Experiment with different mobile experiences such as…